 After you have your first three runes, finish exploring the main dungeon, if you haven't already done so.

 Once you've cleared the main dungeon, go unlock the portal to the Realm of Zot.
 You should be able to clear the first four levels: they are similar to the Elven Halls and feature lots of narrow corridors inhabited by draconians instead of elves.
-Remember to put on an amulet of resist corrosion to deal with yellow draconians, a source of electricity resistance for black draconians, and lots of fire resistance for orbs of fire.
+Remember to use an amulet of resist corrosion to deal with yellow draconians, a source of electricity resistance for black draconians, and lots of fire resistance plus an amulet of resist mutation for orbs of fire.
 You may also consider clearing the outer portion of Zot:5 -- as long as you don't go near the orb chamber, the threats you face will be primarily on the same level as the first four Zot floors.

 After clearing the majority of the Realm of Zot, you may choose to do a few of the optional branches.
 Their difficulty varies based on your character, but they provide plenty of experience, loot, and more runes.
 Note that you risk getting mutated in these branches, so if you already have good gear and experience, are low on potions of cure mutation, and don't plan on randomly teleporting in Zot:5, you may wish to clear that first.
 You may also delay some of these if you lack sufficient gear for them (such as corrosion resistance for the Slime Pits or high-power spells for the Tomb).